 Dividend Flows under the France-UAE Tax Treaty

 Worked example: a UAE holding distributes EUR 100,000 in dividends to a French resident shareholder.
 No UAE withholding tax.
-In France, the PFU generates a tax liability of EUR 31,400 in 2026 (EUR 12,800 income tax + EUR 18,600 social levies).
+In France, the liability is EUR 31,400 (EUR 12,800 income tax + EUR 18,600 social levies).
 Net dividend received: EUR 68,600.
 Where favourable — typically for taxpayers in the lower brackets — the global election for the progressive scale under Article 200 A 2° of the CGI may apply, in which case the 40% allowance of Article 158 3 2° of the CGI applies to the portion subject to the progressive scale.

 Transfer Pricing & Arm's Length Principles